dacsec-org/Ai-Initializer-Project/snapshots-mod/SNAPSHOTS.md

 ## Interaction Flow

 1. **User Interaction**:
-   - The user interacts with the React component (`snapshots-view.tsx`), clicking buttons to perform snapshot actions.
+   - The user interacts with the React component (`snapshots.tsx`), clicking buttons to perform snapshot actions.

 2. **Frontend to Backend**:
    - The React component calls methods on `SnapShotService` to perform the requested actions.